Last Updated on 9 July, 2021 by Veronica

 We’re going to cross a good part of the state of New Mexico today.
 As you know, it’s the land of the original North American Natives.
 Therefore, it is where you will be able to soak more or enjoy its culture and legacy.

 Route 66 runs along I-40 to Laguna.
 I recommend you go on the old route, and it’s worth it.
-It’s a little dusty on some stretches; keep that in mind.
+However, it’s a little dusty on some stretches; keep that in mind.

 Detailed post with the stretch between Grants and Santa Rosa.